TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ListModule/AdvancedClipboard/Index.rst

 .. include:: /Images/AutomaticScreenshots/ListModule/ClipboardWithMultipleItems.rst.txt

 The button :guilabel:`Move Elements`is selected by default.
 Select the button :guilabel:`Copy Elements` instead.
-The selected elements will now be copied on pasting and the current page will stay unchanged.
+The selected elements will now be copied and the current page will remain unchanged.

 Move to another page and click the "Paste into" icon: